 The Frisco Police Volunteers Association is a dynamic group of men and women who live, work and play in Frisco.
-We are educators, former law enforcement officers, business and technology leaders who support the Frisco Police Department in delivering on itsMission and Vision.
+It is comprised of residents from all parts of the community who want to support the Frisco Police Department in delivering on itsMission and Vision.

-Established in 2001, we are among civic organizations contributing the greatest number of volunteer hours to our city.
+Established in 2001, the FPVA is among the top civic organizations in Frisco and is responsible for contributing the greatest number of volunteer hours to our city.

 What can you do?

-Join us as an active volunteer by completing the Citizens Police Academy Applications for the Volunteer Association will be accepted upon graduation.
+Join us as an active volunteer by first graduating from the FPD Citizens Police Academy .
+Applications for the Frisco Police Volunteers Association will be accepted upon graduation.

 There are two levels of volunteer work: Department and Patrol.
-After initial training Department volunteers are able to donate their time inside the Frisco Police Department.
-You can work assisting in records, community service as well as on special projects based upon your skills.
-After further training, Patrol volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.
-This is exciting and rewarding work.
+After initial training, volunteers are able to donate their time inside the Frisco Police Department in assisting in administrative roles.
+This includes helping in Records, Community Services, as well as on special projects based upon your skills.
+With further training, volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.

 What are the next steps?

-So you’d like to join?
+So you've graduated from the Citizens Police Academy and you’d like to join the FPVA?
 Fantastic!
-Please email Officer Cottingham to talk with a member about the organization, application, and training process.
+Please email Officer Cottingham to get more information about the organization, application, and training process.
 We try to hold two academies per year based on interest.
 We look forward to hearing from you.

 The Frisco Police Department staff and volunteers are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted by the City of Frisco.
 Remedies and complaint filing deadlines vary by program or incident.